Articles on California

 California Jersey breeders have also earned national recognition.
 Ten have been presented with the prestigious Master Breeder award from the AJCA, more than any other state.

 In the past 35 years, 17 California breeders have received the AJCA Young Jersey Breeder.
-Included in this group is Paul Bianchi of Valley Ford, who was recognized with the inaugural award in 1976 and Vance Ahlem of Hilmar, who received the honor in 2011.
+Included in this group is Paul Bianchi of Valley Ford, who was recognized with the inaugural award in 1976.

 CLICK HERE for a complete listing of national award winners and AJCA and NAJ presidents from California.